-Sage 100 vs Sage 50 - What are the key differences and advantages in Sage 100 and Sage 50?
-Discover the Pro's and Con's of Sage 50 vs Sage 100 in a live side-by-side demo with expert consultants who understand both software applications.
+Sage 100 vs Sage 50 – What are the key differences and advantages between Sage 100 and Sage 50?
+Discover the Pros and cons of Sage 50 vs Sage 100 in a live side-by-side demo with expert consultants who understand both software applications.
 Each tool has a unique set of features that determine which product is the best fit for your small business.
 These are the main reasons businesses consider switching from Sage 50 to Sage 100:

 - Available Historical information

 - Inventory Control

 - Manufacturing Requirements

 - Job Costing / Projects over 2 years

 - Payroll earnings / deductions calculations

 Compare Sage 100 to Sage 50 Warehouse capabilities

 Sage 100 has multiple warehouses, with tracking for each warehouse inventory built-in and including separate reordering info and product locations by the warehouse.
 It has an unlimited ship-to account including sales tax tracking by ship to address, national accounts, up to 36+ price levels or pricing by the customer by item, and the ability to print barcodes.
 Also, for inventory items, there are customer/vendor alias and alternate item numbers and you can track vendor costs individually by the vendor part number, and get calculated delivery times and last cost to see easily see this detail in the inventory item view.